-Changes in our patent licensing practices, whether due to governmental investigations or private legal proceedings challenging those practices, or otherwise, could adversely impact our business and results of operations.
+Changes in our patent licensing practices, whether due to governmental investigations, legal challenges or otherwise, could adversely impact our business and results of operations.

-As described in the Risk Factor below titled "Our business may suffer as a result of adverse rulings in government investigations or proceedings," we have been in the past and are currently subject to various governmental investigations and proceedings, as well as private legal proceedings, challenging our patent licensing and chipset sales practices.
-Certain of these matters are described more fully in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 5.
+As described in the Risk Factor below titled "Our business may suffer as a result of adverse rulings in government investigations or proceedings," we have been in the past subject to various governmental investigations and legal proceedings challenging our patent licensing (or chipset sales) practices.
+We are currently subject to certain governmental investigations and/or legal proceedings described more fully in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 5.
 Commitments and Contingencies."
-We believe that one intent of certain of these investigations and legal proceedings has been to reduce the amount of royalties that licensees are required to pay to us for their use of our intellectual property.
-We may become subject to other litigation or governmental investigations or proceedings in the future.
+We believe that one intent of certain of these governmental investigations and legal proceedings has been to reduce the amount of royalties that licensees are required to pay to us for their use of our intellectual property.
+We may become subject to other governmental investigations or legal proceedings challenging our patent licensing practices in the future.